-The most elementary of the effect that represents a crucial test of the correct coupling fields and particles is a problem involves the production of coherent undulator radiation by modulated ultrarelativistic electron beam kicked by a weak dipole field before entering a downstream undulator.
-We want to study the process of emission of coherent undulator radiation from such setup.
+One of the most fundamental effects that serve as a crucial test for the proper coupling of fields and particles is the production of coherent undulator radiation by a modulated ultrarelativistic electron beam, which is deflected by a weak dipole field before entering a downstream undulator.
+Our goal is to study the emission of coherent undulator radiation from such a system.

-The key element of a XFEL source is the udulator, which forces the electrons to move along curved periodical trajectories.
-There are two popular undulator configurations: helical and planar.
-To understand the basic principles of undulator source operation, let us consider the helical undulator.
-The magnetic field on the axis of the helical undulator is given by
+At the heart of an XFEL source is the undulator, which compels electrons to follow curved, periodic trajectories.
+There are two primary undulator configurations: helical and planar.
+To understand the basic principles of undulator operation, let us begin by examining the helical undulator.